janschill/solid-comment/README.md

 - [x] Improve DOM and component rendering
   - render text when no comments
 - [x] Change from persisting the WebID of the authors to persisting all comment URLs
-- [ ] Reduce the bundled size of this library
 - [x] Solve case where comment was deleted
   - [x] Deletion from interface -> remove in app DB and pod
   - [x] Deletion from pod -> catch 404 on request and delete in app DB